Contact Us

 • Mi Esperanza Course: Sewing & Jewelry programs

 "Not everybody has the opportunities Mi Esperanza has given me.
 I was educated and then given a job.
 Without Mi Esperanza, I don't know where or if I would be working now.
-I know my three girls would not have the opportunities I'm now capable of providing for them," said Eugenia.
+I know my three girls would not have the opportunities.
+I'm now capable of providing for them,“ said Eugenia.
+Currently (7/25), Eugenia's eldest daughter, Jimena, is in her third year of university, studying accounting.
+Her two younger girls, Juliette and Carly, are in school.

 Eugenia is an excellent example of how educating women can change future generations.
 Eugenia is a positive and strong influence in the lives of her three daughters.
 She teaches them and wants them to know they can be and do anything.
 And she is there to be the example she wished she had had.